 From the animation series TROLLS, which explores themes of digital embodiment, performative absurdity, and avatar poetics.

-A virtual-reality performance-art duo attempts to transform the absurdist ‘found language’ of auto-generated spam emails, online troll commentary, postmodern literature and late-night druggy revelations into lyrical poetry … while floating amidst the morphing cyberscapes and textual flotsam of chat-room media noise.
+A virtual-reality word-jazz duo attempts to transform the absurdist ‘found language’ of auto-generated spam emails, online troll rants, postmodern literature and late-night druggy revelations into lyrical poetry … while floating amidst the morphing cyberscapes and textual flotsam of chat-room media noise.

 HD video, 6:00 min, 2015